-Safety at playground or sports ground is achieved by establishing a balanced approach to providing good equipment, good practice and good management.
-Maintaining records of incidents and circumstances which have potential to cause accidents, remedial actions to be taken and monitoring the implementation of safety guidelines will ensure safe conditions for the children to play.
+Safety at the playground or sports ground is achieved by establishing a balanced approach to providing good equipment, good practice, and good management.
+Maintaining records of incidents and circumstances which have the potential to cause accidents, remedial actions to be taken and monitoring the implementation of safety guidelines will ensure safe conditions for the children to play.

 a.
 Playground – Safe Condition

 Playgrounds and outdoor play equipment offer children fresh air and proper exercise.
 So it is important to make sure that faulty equipment, improper surfaces, and careless behavior do not ruin their interest in going out and playing with other children.

 You can keep the playground entertaining and safe by checking equipment for potential hazards and following some simple safety rules and guidelines.

 b.
 Adult Supervision

 Adult supervision can help prevent injuries by making sure children properly use playground equipment and do not engage in unsafe behavior around it.
 If an injury does occur, an adult can assist the child and administer any needed first aid right away.
 Do not leave children unattended at any point in time.

 The most important factors in evaluating the safety of any playground are proper surface, design and spacing, and equipment inspection and maintenance.